-Three categories of attributes can be declared for a nonterminal: inherited attributes of a child are defined by the parent and can be used by the child, and synthesized attributes are defined by the child and can be used by the parent.
-Finally, a chained attribute is a shorthand for a pair consisting of an inherited and a synthesized attribute with the same name.
+Two categories of attributes can be declared for a nonterminal: inherited attributes (declared with inh) of a child are defined by the parent and can be used by children; synthesized attributes (declared with syn) are defined by children and can be used by the parent.
+A chained attribute (declared with chn, not used in the example) is syntactic sugar for both an inherited and synthesized attribute with the same name.

 Rules define how an attribute is to be computed in terms of other attributes.
-A sem block specifies a collection of rules per production.
-A rule is of the form p = e where p is a pattern defining attributes, and e is a Haskell expression that may refer to an attribute or terminal by prefixing it with the @symbol.
-We refer to an attribute using the notation c.a where a is the name of the attribute, and c is either the name of a child, or the keyword lhs (left hand symbol) when referring to an attribute of the parent.
+A semantics block (starting with sem) specifies a collection of rules per production.
+A rule has the form p = e where p is a pattern defining attributes, and e is a Haskell expression that may refer to an attribute or terminal by prefixing it with the @ symbol.
+We refer to an attribute using the notation c.a where a is the name of the attribute, and c is either the name of a child or the keyword lhs (left hand symbol) when referring to an attribute of the parent.

-Attribute grammars thus offer a programming model where each node is decorated with attributes, and rules specify data dependencies between attributes.
-The idea of attribute evaluation is to compute values for attributes according to the data dependencies.
+Attribute grammars thus offer a programming model where each node is decorated with attributes, and rules specify their computation, implying data dependencies between attributes as a consequence.
+Attribute evaluation consists of computing values for attributes in an evaluator order imposed by the data dependencies.

-Figure 1 shows how to compute a transformed tree as synthesized attribute repl where the value in each leaf is replaced by the minimal value in the original tree.
-For this purpose, the synthesized attribute lmin represents the local minimum of the tree.
-At the root of the tree, the inherited attribute gmin is defined as the global minimum by taking the local minimum associated with thee node at the top of the tree.
-This minimum value is passed down unchanged from each parent to its children.
+Example.
+Figure 1 shows how to compute a transformed tree as synthesized attribute res where the value in each leaf is replaced by the minimal value in the original tree.
+The synthesized attribute lmin represents the local minimum of the tree, and the inherited attribute gmin the global minimum.
+The local minimum is propagated upwards and passed down as global minimum at the root.

-Using attribute grammars is advantageous over writing Haskell functions by hand:
+Advantages.
+Attribute grammars offers several advantages compared to writing Haskell functions by hand: